Mackenzie Investments Announces January 2024 Distributions for its Exchange Traded Funds

 TORONTO, Jan.
-26, 2024 /CNW/ - Mackenzie Investments today announced the January 2024 monthly cash distributions for its Exchange Traded Funds ("ETFs") listed below that trade on the Toronto Stock Exchange (TSX) and Cboe Canada.
+30, 2024 /CNW/ - Mackenzie Investments today announced a revision to the January 2024 monthly cash distributions for its Exchange Traded Funds ("ETFs") listed below that trade on the Toronto Stock Exchange (TSX) and Cboe Canada previously announced January 26, 2024.
 Unitholders of record on February 2, 2024 will receive cash distributions payable on February 9, 2024.

+*Please note that the revision applies only to the distribution of the Mackenzie Canadian Ultra Short Bond Index ETF (QASH).

 Details of the per-unit distribution amounts are as follows: